anjaustin/secure-docker-with-tls/README.md

 **5. Endowing additional users with TLS for the secured Docker daemon socket.**

-For any client that needs to connect to your newly secured Docker daemon socket, copy the contents of your `~/.docker/` directory into their `~/.docker` directory, and they're good as gold!
+For any client that needs to connect to your newly secured Docker daemon socket, copy the contents of your `~/.docker/` directory into their `~/.docker` directory, update their `~/.profile` to load the `~/.docker/.env_docker`, and they're good as gold!

 **Live long, and Docker!**